Nightwalker-87/ct-bot-doc/README.md

 ## Notice on licensing terms:

-In general the licensing terms which can be found in LICENSE.md applies to this project, with the following __exception__:
+In general the licensing terms which can be found in LICENSE.md apply to this project, with the following __exception__:

-_All content in the subdirectory "/ct_articles_heise" is excluded from this license.
-Instead the above mentioned content remains under the copyright terms of the Heise Group (© 2018 Heise).
-The non-commercial use within this project has been thankfully granted by the copyright holder._
+_All content in the directories "/images" and "/videos" is excluded from this license.
+Instead the latter content is licensed under the individual open licenses available in the respective sub-directories as determined by each individual contributor._

-Contact:<br/>Heise Gruppe GmbH & Co.
-KG<br/>Karl-Wiechert-Allee 10<br/>30625 Hannover<br/>Tel 0511 53520<br/>Fax 0511 5352129<br/>Mail info-hg@heise.de
+Content that does not comply with a free license which also allows free redistribution will not be hosted within this project.